Programs and Services

 CAREGIVER SUPPORT GROUP

-This is a six-week facilitated mutual support group for family caregivers and friends of adults with acquired brain injuries.
+This is a facilitated mutual support group for family caregivers and friends of adults with acquired brain injuries.
 When an individual experiences a brain injury or stroke, his or her friends and family members suddenly find themselves on a journey they had never expected to take.
 It is not unusual to feel frightened, overwhelmed and uncertain about the future.
 With so much attention and concern suddenly focused on the person with the injury, caregivers often find themselves unable to ask for support or feel guilty for even admitting that they might need help.
-Sometimes it is really important for caregivers to simply be able to share their concerns with others who are facing similar challenges.
+Sometimes it is really important for caregivers to simply share their concerns with others who are facing similar challenges.